Would you believe me if I were to tell you that serverless isn’t really serverless?

 Human resources and infrastructure are the key cost elements for any software project.
 With its pay-as-you-use model, serverless brings down the infrastructure cost.

-For example, if your startup website has less than 1,000 visitors, switching to a pay-as-you-go model will help you cut down approx 90 percent of the backend resource and maintenance costs.
+For example, if your startup website has less than 1,000 visitors, switching to a pay-as-you-go model will help you cut down approximately 90 percent of the backend resource and maintenance costs.

 In addition, since you can now focus on building solutions instead of maintaining infrastructures, the ROI of your company improves.
 The result?
 Reduced operational cost.